Bachelor of education (primary/elementary)

 - six credit hours in psychology

-- nine credit hours from three separate science areas, six credit hours must have a laboratory component.
+- six credit hours from two separate science areas, three credit hours must have a laboratory component.
 Chemistry 1900 may be used to satisfy three credit hours of the laboratory requirement.

-The science areas are: biochemistry, biology, chemistry, earth sciences, environmental science, ocean sciences, physics; or a focus area in science
+The science areas are: biochemistry, biology, chemistry, earth sciences, environmental science, ocean sciences, physics

-- six credit hours in any combination from anthropology, archaeology, economics, folklore, geography, history, linguistics, political science, religious studies, or sociology
+- six credit hours in any combination from anthropology, archaeology, economics, folklore, gender studies, geography, history, indigenous studies, linguistics, philosophy, political science, religious studies, or sociology

 - additional credit hours from subject areas other than education

 The bachelor of education (primary/elementary) as a second degree offers a French as a second language option.

 Consideration will be given to the courses for which you are registered at the time of application.
 If you will have completed all requirements for admission by the end of the spring semester of the year that admission is being sought, your application will only be considered as time and resources permit.

 In assessing applications for the program, consideration will be given to your overall academic performance, personal statement and references.

 Your application to the bachelor of education (primary/elementary) will require you to submit the following:

 - personal statement (included as part of the online application)